 Citizen science is a term that describes projects in which volunteers partner with scientists to answer real-world questions.
 These volunteers can work with scientists to identify research questions, collect and analyze data, interpret results, make new discoveries, develop technologies and applications, as well as solve complex problems.

-In 2016, 8,636 of our volunteers supported national marine sanctuary citizen science efforts helping to answer real-world scientific questions with a total of 80,153 hours, which is equivalent to $1.9 million dollars of time.
+In 2022, 3,162 of our volunteers supported national marine sanctuary citizen science efforts helping to answer real-world scientific questions with a total of 31,063 hours, which is equivalent to $930K or the time of approximately 17 full-time federal employees.

 Expert birders or those interested in learning can help collect data on migratory seabirds in the Northeast.
 The citizen science data collected is used to compare the relative abundance of seabirds over time to help understand populations within this special ocean area, their possible impacts on local ecosystems and a way to detect changes in the environment.